Lazel102/my_portfolio/README.md

 # My portfolio

-Hi I am Yannick, I just finished two Bachelors degrees in Computer Science and Social Science.
-Meanwhile I spezialized in the collection and analysis of data of various forms.
-This portfolio I am trying to showcasse some of the projects I did in the past, to give anyone who is interested in my work an overview of what I am doing.
-If you have further questions do not hesitate me via github or my [university email](lazel102@hhu.de).
+Hello, I'm Yannick!
+I recently completed dual Bachelor's degrees in Computer Science and Social Science.
+Throughout my academic journey, I've specialized in collecting and analyzing various types of data.
+This portfolio aims to showcase some of the projects I've worked on in the past, providing an overview of my expertise for anyone interested in my work.
+If you have any further questions or would like to get in touch, please don't hesitate to contact me via GitHub or my [university email](lazel102@hhu.de).

 ## Project 1 : Image Registration of the Brain